 - Community Partner Application Documents

-The Special Projects Fund
+The Special Projects Fund (Not available in 2022)

 The Special Projects fund is designed to provide resources to address emergent human service needs in Greater Franklin County on a one-time basis.
 Preference will be given to programs and projects that are collaborative and innovative in nature.